-You can learn more about both Freedom Cards and decide which one is right for you here.
-And make sure to check out our post on how you can earn a quick 100,000 point bonus with just two credit cards.
+You can learn more about the Chase Freedom Flex vs Freedom Unlimited here to decide which one is right for you.
+And make sure to check out our post on how you can earn a quick 80,000 point bonus with just two credit cards.

 Versatility is King

 What’s that saying about putting all your eggs in one basket?

 Coronavirus is hammering the travel industry, and there’s no telling how many airlines will survive this downturn.
 Many will, some certainly won’t, and others may be changed forever.
 That is all yet to be determined.